bricoletc/delfies/paper/paper.md

 GFF3-formatted file, `delfies` in a BED-formatted file.
 While MILTEL expresses breakpoints in isolation, `delfies` can merge multiple breakpoints occurring in close proximity in a user-configurable way.
-This allows for more or less sharply-defined, a feature that is known to vary in both ciliates [@Betermier2023] and nematodes [@Rey2023; @Estrem2023]. `delfies` also outputs the 'strand' of breakpoints in the appropriate BED column, enabling subsequently classifying the genome into 'retained' and 'eliminated' compartments (details in the software repository).
+This allows for more or less sharply-defined breakpoints, a feature that is known to vary in both ciliates and nematodes [@Betermier2023; @Rey2023; @Estrem2023]. `delfies` also outputs the strand of breakpoints in the appropriate BED column, enabling subsequently classifying the genome into 'retained' and 'eliminated' compartments (details in the software repository).

-`delfies` also explicitly models and outputs two types of breakpoints: in the first, the assembled genome is 'complete' and reads from the 'reduced' genome contain telomeres.
+`delfies` explicitly models and outputs two types of breakpoints: in the first, the assembled genome is 'complete' and reads from the 'reduced' genome contain telomeres.
 In the second, the assembled genome is 'reduced' and contains telomeres, and reads from the 'complete' genome contain unique non-telomeric sequence.
-By labelling these explicitly, `delfies` allows new downstream applications: for example, when the reduced genome has been assembled, reads from the complete genome can be specifically extracted and used to assemble past the reduced genome (details in the softare repository).
+By labelling these explicitly, `delfies` allows a new downstream
+applications: when the reduced genome has been assembled, reads from the complete genome can be specifically extracted and used to assemble past the reduced genome (instructions provided in the softare repository).

 In addition to breakpoint locations, `delfies` extracts and outputs the sequences around the breakpoints in a Fasta-formatted file.
 This enables